Skip to main content

 Which file types can I import from Clio?

 RedactifyAI supports PDF, Word (DOCX and DOC), and image files (TIFF, PNG, JPG).
-Scanned PDFs are handled automatically via built-in OCR — no conversion needed before you import.
+Scanned PDFs work with the built-in OCR.
+No conversion needed before you import.

 Can I see a record of what was redacted and when?